Coastal coal-carrying trade of New South Wales: Decline and end of the trade

 Although the Waverton gasworks site continued to be used until 1987, gas-making using coal ceased in 1969 when the plant was converted to use petroleum feedstock.
 All town gas making operations ceased with the conversion of the North Shore to natural gas.
 The North Shore Gas Company became 50% owned by AGL by 1974 and became a wholly owned subsidiary in 1980.

 In the 1960s and 1970s there was a decline in the industrial use of coal—hospital and industrial heating was converted to other energy sources—as awareness of air pollution caused by burning black coal increased.
 Heavy fuel oil, a by-product of oil refining operations in Sydney, became more available, as an alternative fuel to coal for brickmaking, that was cleaner-burning and less bulky to transport and store.
 The government-owned railway network stopped using coal, once it had retired the last of its steam locomotives on 4 March 1973.

 The "sixty-miler" Conara leaving Blackwattle Bay, probably for the last time, in 1989.
 In the centre background are the two grab unloaders at CSR Pyrmont (since demolished), and on the left is the opening swing span of the Glebe Island Bridge.
 (Graeme Andrews Working Harbour Photographic Collection, from City of Sydney Archives).

 From the mid-1950s through the 1960s, there was a huge downturn in the coal industry, resulting in many mine closures, a number of company mergers—forming the Coal & Allied Industries group—and the rapid decline of the huge South Maitland coalfield that fed the port at Hexham.
 The privately owned Richmond Vale Railway to Hexham—the last line to use four-wheel 'non-air' coal wagons—closed in September 1987.
 The three coal loaders at Hexham closed in 1967, 1973 and 1988 respectively.
 The last ship to load coal at Hexham was the MV Camira in May 1988.

 At Blackwattle Bay, Coal and Allied Operations Pty Ltd took over the R.W.Miller wharf, in 1960, and later bought Jones Brothers Coal Co., taking over operation of Wharf 21 and its coal bunker in 1972.
 After the closure of the last loader at Hexham, Conara continued to carry coal from Catherine Hill Bay to Blackwattle Bay.
 The coal unloader there closed too, and Coal and Allied relinquished their lease on the Blackwattle Bay coal wharves in 1995.
 MV Conara, was sold off, in December 1988; after several name changes, she was still in service as a bulk carrier, until at least August 2014.

 The "sixty-miler" MV Stephen Brown was donated by its owners, Coal and Allied, to the Australian Maritime College in Launceston, Tasmania, in April 1983.
 Most of the older "sixty-milers" had already gone to the breakers yard before then.

-Although local demand for coal was falling, demand in the export market increased particularly after the Oil Crises of 1973 and 1979.